AlexJReid/blog/content/posts/xllify-claude-code-agent/index.md

 ![enter prompt](./6.png)

 An Excel custom function from scratch with no code in 30 seconds.
 This was fun segue for an otherwise rainy and cold Tuesday morning!

+OK, yes - this was very frivlous example.
+We're in an age where a bit of duct tape programming can do something that was unfathomable not so long ago.

+Take a step back and think about how this single prompt has enhanced existing incumbent software, conceived long before Claude was born (BC).
+Integration of tools (pipes - the UNIX philosophy) and eliminating technical barriers so more people can get stuff done absolutely is progress.
+Old and new worlds collide, again.

+Perhaps due to what is possible with low effort, we are absolutely in an era where random stuff gets thrown out, because AI.
+Most of it won't stick.
+We ought to question this "just because we can..." mentality but I suppose that's how we learn.
+Maturity will come with time.
+Meanwhile, it is fun to play.

 Check out some [other posts on xllify](/tags/xllify/) or the [thing itself](https://xllify.com).